jbruce12000/kiln-controller/docs/pid_tuning.md

 * only change one value at a time, then test it.
 * If there is too much overshoot, decrease pid_kp.
 * If the temp is always below the set point, increase pid_ki.
+* if the above does not work, try the Ziegler / Nichols method https://blog.opticontrols.com/archives/477